-- appear with unexplained gifts or new possessions; - associate with other young people involved in exploitation; - suffer from changes in emotional well-being; - misuse drugs and alcohol; - go missing for periods of time or regularly come home late; and - regularly miss school or education or do not take part in education.
+- appear with unexplained gifts or new possessions; - associate with other young people involved in exploitation; - have been the victim, perpetrator or alleged perpetrator of serious violence (e.g. knife crime) - suffer from changes in emotional well-being; - misuse drugs and alcohol; - go missing for periods of time or regularly come home late; and - regularly miss school or education or do not take part in education.